 There is an extremely valuable reason for this: safety.
 Almost anyone knows that the electrical power running through your walls could be dangerous if mishandled, and the design of our outlets is engineered to prevent accidental mishandling of power that could cause serious injury.

-Every electrical circuit has two sides: a hot side for the energized wire and a neutral side for the neutral wire.
-The hot wire is where power travels from the electric lines to your outlets for consumption.
-Neutral wires are used to complete a circuit and allow you to use the power.
+Every electrical circuit has two sides: a hot side for the energized wire where power travels from the electric lines to your outlets for consumption and a neutral side which is used to complete a circuit and allow you to use the power.

 Let's use a simple device like an electric lamp as a demonstration.
 Lamps are set up so that the switch on the side of the lightbulb socket connects or disconnects the power by connecting or disconnecting the hot side of a circuit.
 The hot line is connected to a small pin at the back of the socket, while the metal threaded piece is the neutral side.
 However, instead of the small pin at the back of the lightbulb socket being the hot side as normal, when you plug a device in backward the threaded socket becomes energized and functions as the hot side.
 This could be dangerous because this metal socket is much easier to accidentally touch, which can cause a pretty serious shock.